aspetkov/cmv-widgets/README.md

 Zoom to object:
 ![Screenshot](https://github.com/aspetkov/cmv-widgets/blob/master/zoomto.PNG)

-if you add and StreetView widget, then remove
+If you add and StreetView widget, then remove
 'gis/plugins/async!//maps.google.com/maps/api/js?v=3&sensor=false'
 from streetview.js.
 Because Google API can load only one time.